Act-Age: Canceled stage play

 In June 2020, it was announced the manga would receive a stage play adaptation in 2022 titled Act-Age: Night on the Galactic Railroad (アクタージュ act-age～銀河鉄道の夜～).
 The play would be produced by Horipro, and directed and written by Shū Matsui.
 A "remote audition" for the role of the protagonist Kei Yonagi would have been held across Japan.
-On August 11, 2020, after Tatsuya Matsuki's arrest and the manga cancellation, Horipro announced the cancellation of the stage play.
+On August 11, 2020, after Tatsuya Matsuki's arrest and the cancellation of the manga, Horipro announced the cancellation of the stage play.

 Reception

-As of February 2019, the first five volumes of the manga had 750,000 copies in circulation.
-As of June 2020, the first eleven volumes of the manga had over 3 million copies in circulation.
-Volume 5 of the manga ranked 13th on Oricon's weekly manga rankings chart, with 52,319 copies sold.
+By February 2019, the first five volumes of the manga had 750,000 copies in circulation.
+By June 2020, the first eleven volumes of the manga had over 3 million copies in circulation.
+Volume 5 of the manga ranked thirteenth on Oricon's weekly manga rankings chart, with 52,319 copies sold.

-The series ranked 3rd on the "Nationwide Bookstore Employees' Recommended Comics of 2018".
+The series ranked third on the "Nationwide Bookstore Employees' Recommended Comics of 2018".
 In April 2019, it was nominated for Best Shōnen Manga at the 43nd annual Kodansha Manga Awards.
-In December 2019, Brutus magazine listed Act-Age on their "Most Dangerous Manga" list, which included works with the most "stimulating" and thought-provoking themes.
-The series ranked #6 in a 2020 poll conducted by AnimeJapan of "Most Wanted Anime Adaptation".
+In December 2019, Brutus magazine listed Act-Age on its "Most Dangerous Manga" list, which included works with the most "stimulating" and thought-provoking themes.
+The series ranked sixth in a 2020 poll conducted by AnimeJapan of "Most Wanted Anime Adaptation".